How to deal with Sharps and Needlestick injuries

 Sharps Awareness Training

-In order to manage the risks of injuries, you need to attend the relevant training course.
+To manage the risks of injuries, you need to attend the relevant training course.
 The training will cover the following topics:

 - Risk assessments and their findings.